canada-ca/Open_First_Whitepaper/en/3_Open_Source_Software_Use.md

 #### Free Software

 Free software is software that respects users' freedom and community.
-The term “free” is more a matter of liberty than price, as it refers to the users’ freedom.
+The term "free" is more a matter of liberty than price, as it refers to the users’ freedom.

 Free software is the original name put forward by Richard Stallman and defended by the Free Software Foundation (FSF).
 Free software is defined by [four essential freedoms](https://www.gnu.org/philosophy/free-sw.en.html).
 The freedom to run the program, study how it works, modify it and redistribute it.
 Access to the source code is a precondition for these freedoms and not the end goal itself.